vasudev-bongale/vasudev-bongale.github.io/_posts/2020-05-16-An-Himalayan-Trek.markdown

 description: A journey into the mighty himalayas
 ---

-> Sometimes it's the journey that teaches you a lot about your destination - Drake
+> Focus on the journey, not the destination.
+Joy is found not in finishing an activity but in doing it - Greg Anderson

 I once took a journey to the top of one of the peaks of The Mighty Himalayas and I can not agree more.
 Even after several years after that adventure, some first experiences come back vividly with such impeccable clarity.
 Although I really wanted to write those memories down, I evaded that for a long time until recently when I read a book - *Out in the Silence: After the crash* by Eduardo Strauch where he describes his 72 days ordeal being stuck in Andes Mountains and their eventual rescue.
 It kindled the rivulets of isloated episdoes into this small pond of memories.